HirokiHamaguchi/Initial_Placement_for_Fruchterman-Reingold_Force_Model_with_Coordinate_Newton_Direction/doc/presentation/manuscript.md

 In particular, graph drawing is one of the most fundamental tasks in information visualization.

 You are probably most familiar with graph drawing by CONNECTED PAPERS.
-You might have used this cite before.
+You might have used this site before.
 When you specify a paper (like this purple one), it draws a graph with vertices as papers and edges as citations.
 The drawn graph allows us to understand the flow and relevance of the research visually.
 Thus, correct and beautiful Graph drawing is essential not only in the theoretical field but also in the practical field.